eparadis/robot_remote/readme.md

 umbmark.py - lets you run umbmark-style squares for calibrating your odometry system

 setup:
-I developed this on a Mac running OS X 10.7.5
-I used homebrew to install all the goodies: python, pygame (and its requirements), and openCV (and its requirements)
+I developed this on a Mac running OS X 10.7.5, then later 10.8.3 I used homebrew to install all the goodies: python, pygame (and its requirements), and openCV (and its requirements)

 usage: